Oladapo-jpg/public-health-projects/Project-09-The Impact of COVID-19 on Personal Well-being in the UK/README.md

 ## Key Findings

-* Life satisfaction decreased by approximately 0.14 points.
+* Life satisfaction decreased by approximately 0.14 points
 * Feelings that life is worthwhile decreased by approximately 0.07 points.
 * Happiness decreased by approximately 0.06 points.
 * Anxiety increased by approximately 0.27 points.